orefifa12/Route/README.md

 ## Part 1: Implementing `GraphProcessor`

-In this part you will implement `GraphProcessor`, which stores a graph representation and provides public methods to answer connectivity, distance, and pathfinding queries.
-This part of the project will be autograded.
+In this part you will implement `GraphProcessor`, which stores a graph representation and provides public methods to answer connectivity, distance, and pathfinding queries. *This part of the project will be autograded*.
 To pass autograder compilation, you must write your `GraphProcessor` implemention entirely within the provided `GraphProcessor.java` file.
 If you use helper classes, they should be included in the file as nested classes.

 JUnit tests are also supplied to test your code locally, and we suggest starting by testing with the straightforward `TestSimpleGraphProcessor` for ease of debugging.
 Once you pass `TestSimpleGraphProcessor`, you can also check compliance with `TestUSGraphProcessor`, which runs on the same data as the autograder.
 However, **you may need to make some changes before you can run JUnit tests** locally for this project -- the changes can be found in the [details document](docs/details.md).

-The starter code for `GraphProcessor.java` includes five public methods you must implement.
+The starter code for `GraphProcessor.java` includes five public methods you must implement (there are two methods with empty bodies you will *not* implement, they're for future use).
 Each is described below and also in javadocs inside of the starter code.
 While these are the only methods you must implement, you are very much *encouraged to create additional helper methods* where convenient for keeping your code organized and to avoid repetitive code.
 As a rough rule of thumb, if you find yourself writing a method that is longer than fits on your text editor at once (maybe 30 lines), or if you find yourself copy/pasting many lines of code, you might consider abstracting some of that away into a helper method.

 ### Instance variables

 You will need to add instance variables to your `GraphProcessor` class to represent a graph, but exactly how to do this is left up to you.
 Remember that vertices/nodes in the graph will be `Point` objects, see [the `Point` class](#the-point-class).
-As a hint, your graph representation should allow you to efficiently do things like:
+As a reminder/hint, your graph representation should allow you to efficiently do things like:
 - Check if two vertices are adjacent (meaning there is an edge between them), or
 - For a given vertex, lookup/loop over all of its adjacent vertices.

 In class examples we typically used an adjacency list representation, e.g., `Map<Point, List<Point>>` or `Map<Point, Set<Point>>` for the `myGraph` instance variable.
 You are *strongly encouraged* to use such a map in your code.
+Initialize your instance variables in the `GraphProcessor` constructor.

 ### Implement `initialize`

 This method takes as input a `FileInputStream`.
 This input stream should be for a file in the `.graph` format which is described in detail in the [details document](docs/details.md) as is this method `initialize`.
 You'll need to read that information to see what `initialize` does, how to test it, and perhaps more about how to create instance variables.
+The code you're given in `GraphDemo.main` calls `initialize` as an example.

 ### Implement `nearestPoint`

-In general you may be interested in routing between points that are not themselves vertices of the graph, in which case you need to be able to find the closest points on the graph.
-This method takes a `Point p` as input and returns the vertex in the graph that is closest to `p`, in terms of the straight-line distance calculated by the `distance` method of [the Point class](#the-point-class), NOT shortest path distance, e.g., you do *NOT* use Dijkstra's algorithm, you simply call the `Point.distance` method for all points.
+In general you may be interested in routing between points that are not themselves vertices of the graph, in which case you need to be able to find the closest points actually on the graph.
+This method takes a `Point p` as input and returns the vertex in the graph that is closest to `p`, in terms of the straight-line distance calculated by the `distance` method of [the Point class](#the-point-class), NOT shortest path distance, e.g., you do *NOT* use Dijkstra's algorithm, you simply call the `Point.distance` method for all vertices/points.
 Note that the input `p` may not be in the graph.
 If there are ties, you can break them arbitrarily.
 You may test correctness with `testNearestPoint()` in JUnit. *Summary: loop over every `Point` that's a vertex in the graph calling `p.distance(v)` for these vertex points `v` and return the minimal/closest `Point`.*

 A simple implementation of the `nearestPoint` method should have $`O(N)`$ runtime complexity where $`N`$ is the number of vertices in the graph.
 Your implementation should be at least this efficient.
 It is possible to use more advanced data structures to substantial improve the runtime, but that is outside the scope of this project.

 ### Implement `routeDistance`

 This method takes a `List<Point> route` representing a path in the graph as input and should calculate the total distance along that path, starting at the first point and adding the distances from the first to the second point, the second to the third point, and so on.
 Use the `distance` method of [the `Point` class](#the-point-class).
-You may test correctness using `testRouteDistance()` in JUnit. *Simply iterate through the points accumulating a sum of distances between points in the path.*
+You may test correctness using `testRouteDistance()` in JUnit. *Simply iterate through the points accumulating a sum of distances between points in the path.* Note that this method does *NOT* reference the graph, it simply uses `Point.distance`.

 The runtime complexity of the method should be linear in `route.size()`, that is, the number of points on the path.